 You should get in touch with the customer service team at your online casino if you have any problems or questions relating to using Bitcoin there.
 Also, check out Bitcoin.org for a wealth of Bitcoin information.

 It all started in 2009 with Satoshi Nakamoto’s release of Bitcoin’s open-source code software.
-On January 3 of that year, the first Bitcoin was mined giving birth to cryptocurrency as we know it.
-Because Bitcoin use is pretty much anonymous, many early transactions occurred on the black market, which is an issue that remains to this day.
+On January 3 of that year, the first Bitcoin was mined, giving birth to cryptocurrency as we know it.
+Because Bitcoin use is pretty much anonymous, many new transactions occurred on the black market, which is an issue that remains to this day.